gguadiana100/Blockchain-Summer2021-Research/CollaborativeArtTool/README.md

 # Collaborative Art Tool by Gilberto Guadiana

 ## Description
-A collaborative art tool that aims to use NFT functionality to enhance collaboration.
+A collaborative art tool that aimed to use NFT functionality to enhance collaboration.
+The NFT functionality does not work and the project was used a research prototype for user testing.
+The project was live at https://collabarttool-v1.herokuapp.com/.

 ## Instructions
 Tools: